-Withdrawals from Employee Contribution Accounts or Deductible Contribution Accounts must be at least \$250 and may not be made until at least 12 months after the most recent such withdrawal.
+Withdrawals from Employee Contribution Accounts or Deductible Contribution Accounts must be at least \$250 with a minimum of 10%, whichever is greater, with such amount to be designated as a multiple of 5%, and may not be made until at least 12 months after the most recent such withdrawal.
 No participation penalty is applied to such a withdrawal.

-A withdrawal from a Minimum 401(k) Contribution Account is not permissible except upon termination.
+A withdrawal from a Minimum 401(K) Contribution Account is not permissible except upon termination.